10 favorite foods that don't taste the same as when you were a kid

 2. Cadbury Creme Egg's

-If English society should crumble in the coming weeks, perhaps you can attribute it to this candy.
-Brits practically revolted recently after Cadbury altered the chocolate in its Easter treat.
+Brits practically revolted in 2015 after Cadbury altered the chocolate in its Easter treat.
 Sales plunged approximately $12 million.
 About a decade ago, there was a minor stir when actor B. J. Novak went on Conan O'Brien and moaned about the eggs shrinking.

 Image: Bon Appetit

 This one is visible to the naked eye (beyond the shape changes).
 Vintage Trix are far more orange and yellow — with reason.
 The cereal used to be primarily citrus flavored.
-Two years ago, General Mills altered the recipe to make lemon and orange less prominent, and amped up the berry factor.
+In 2014, General Mills altered the recipe to make lemon and orange less prominent and amped up the berry factor.
+General Mills made the cereal more natural in recent years — until demand brought back the artificial flavors.
+In 2018, General Mills brought back the '90s fruit shapes for Millennial nostalgia.

 Image: Flickr / christianmontone